 Presidents do appoint individuals based on a variety of considerations (Bonica, Chen, and Johnson 2015; Hollibaugh and Rothenberg 2018), yet ensuring effective executive branch policy cohesion requires president's to obtain confirmation of leadership appointees in PAS positions with shared policy interests (Hollibaugh and Rothenberg 2018; Krause 2009; Krause and O'Connell 2016; Lewis 2008; Lowande 2018).
-Individuals serving in these PAS positions exercise substantial authority to both design and implement executive branch policies (e.g., Aberbach and Rockman 2000; Heclo 1977; Kennedy and Rudalevige 2025; Lowande 2024; Resh 2015; Rudalevige 2021).
-Executive appointees who are ideologically congruent with the president are more likely to advance and safeguard the administration's policy agenda.
+PAS appointees exercise substantial authority to both design and implement executive branch policies (Aberbach and Rockman 2000; Heclo 1977; Kennedy and Rudalevige 2025; Lowande 2024; Resh 2015; Rudalevige 2021).
+Ideologically congruent PAS executive appointees are more likely to advance and safeguard the administration's policy agenda.
 When the Senate's policy preferences align with those of the president, legislators are more likely to support the president's nominees and broader policy direction (Coleman 1999; Lewis 2011).
 Unified partisan governments also enable presidents to exercise greater discretion in filling vacancies with ideologically aligned loyalists, thereby increasing their influence over agency operations (Kinane 2021; Lowande and Rogowski 2021; Piper 2022).
-Therefore, unified partisan government is widely viewed as affording presidents with the most favorable institutional conditions for implementing their policy priorities.

 Figure 1 presents the stylized facts regarding the confirmation process through time by depicting the confirmation rate of PAS executive nominees from the 100th Congress (1987-88) through the 116th Congress (2019-2020) covering six presidential administrations from Reagan through Trump, 1.
 This covers an era when the appointment process became contentious due to the onset of legislative gridlock reflected by declining legislation, coupled with both changing norms and incentives regarding the more vigorous and contentious exercise of the Senate's advise and consent powers (see Mackenzie 2001: 22-24, 27-36).
 Figure 1 displays relatively high confirmation rates, yet nomination does not guarantee confirmation.
-The unconfirmed rate of executive nominees (computed as 1 - confirmation rate) reveals that the highest unconfirmed rate is approximately 52% in the 114th Congress (2015-2017) during the final years of the Obama presidency when Republicans had majority control of the U.S. Senate.
+The unconfirmed rate of executive nominees (1 - confirmation rate) reveals that the highest unconfirmed rate is approximately 52% in the 114th Congress (2015-2017) during the final years of the Obama presidency when Republicans had majority control of the U.S. Senate.
 The lowest unconfirmed rate is 18% in the 111th Congress during the first two years of the Obama presidency when Democrats enjoyed a relatively sizable partisan seat advantage in the U.S. Senate.
 Overall, the confirmation rates are strikingly similar between those PAS executive nominees with Bonica (2024) CF scores (70.10%) versus those lacking CF scores (71.25%), a difference of 1.15%.
 Interestingly, confirmation rates are numerically similar under unified or divided partisan control of the executive appointment process [+1.39% UPC-DPC difference among all executive nominations in this sample; +2.50% (-0.90%) UPC-DPC difference among executive nominees possessing (lacking) a CF score ideal point estimate].3 A nontrivial proportion of PAS executive nominees are not confirmed, thus indicating that the Senate is able to thwart presidential efforts at staffing this critical subset of executive branch positions.
 The nontrivial rate of PAS executive nominees not being confirmed is actually a conservative estimate of the Senate's formal advise and consent powers since it excludes instances where the Senate voiced opposition to potential nominees informally considered that were not formally submitted to the Senate.